UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/README.md

 This practical bridges simulation and real-world deployment at a small, safe scale.

-### CW1: Structural Inspection Path Planning Challenge
+### Practical 5 - CW1: Challenge 1 - Structural Inspection Path Planning Challenge (individual coursework)
 > Duration: Weeks 4, 5 and 6

 For the first challenge, you will be working individually primarily in simulation to solve a key part of the structural inspection path planning problem.
 Your task will be in investigating and implementing solutions to finding the most optimal way of visiting a series of locations representing inspection locations, while avoiding the obstacles in the environment.